mauriciomartinss/TPAPI_REST/README.md

 }
 ```

-2. DPDA which which matches zero or more 'a's, followed by the same number of 'b's (accepting by final state)
+2. DPDA which which matches zero or more 'a's, followed by the same number of 'b's (accepting by final state) (POST http://127.0.0.1:8000/dpda)
 ```json
 {
   "states": [